Targeting future journalistsFriday, 25 Nov 2016

 At the end of the first session they were given six review topics and asked to prepare as feedback for the class the steps they took to find the relevant evidence from the Cochrane Library, what the overall findings reported, their analysis of the evidence and their plan for how they would use this in a story.
 At the second session volunteers presented their work for discussion.

-The US indicated a desire for an annual workshop for Honours students and potentially a further workshop for Masters students.
+The University of Stellenbosch indicated a desire for an annual workshop for Honours students and potentially a further workshop for Masters students.

 Now that the process has been piloted and evaluated it will be further refined.
 Further negotiations are also being undertaken with other higher education institutions in South Africa regarding offering them similar workshops.

 Michelle Galloway, Cochrane South Africa